-Smallest Coneflower Produces a Plethora of PinkThe Echinacea ‘Kim’s Knee High’, Echinacea purpurea, also known as Coneflower, is an easy to grow flower that produces beautiful large flowers with deep pink petals and bright orange centers.‘Kim’s Knee High’ is the newest and smallest variety to be added to the Echinacea family.
-The large, fragrant flowers bloom from July to October, attracting hummingbirds, butterflies, and bees.
-It is a must for any perennial gardens.With its dark green foliage, Echinacea ‘Kim’s Knee High’ stands 2’ high with a plant spread of 12-23”.For best results, plant in full sun in a well drained area.
-The large sturdy stems carry the large blossoms from midsummer to fall.
+Petite Pink PowehouseConeflower Lilliput is a dwarf coneflower that is perfect for the front of the border or as a groundcover!Echinacea ‘Lilliput’ PPAF forms cute little mounds adorned with numerous deep rose-pink flowers.
+The foliage height is only 12 inches high, and the flowers top out at a mere 18 inches.The most compact coneflower variety yet, Echinacea ‘Lilliput’ demonstrates great vigor, bringing brilliant color to the smallest spaces!For best results, plant in full sun in a well drained area.
+The sturdy stems carry the blossoms from midsummer to fall.
 The coneflower is known for its large flower heads that turn to seed in the fall.
-It is a great choice for cut flowers, and it adds a wilderness look to your garden.‘Kim’s Knee High’, usually reblooms without deadheading, but if spent flowers are removed, this procedure will encourage continued beautiful blooms and improves general appearance.This coneflower keeps coming all summer on tall plants with excellent branching.
-It is rabbit and deer resistant.If you leave some spent blooms on the plants in fall their seeds provide winter food for birds.
-The dried seed heads will provide architectural interest in the winter and feed overwintering birds.‘Kim’s Knee High’, will give you weeks of color and makes a dependable and lovely plant for any sunny garden spot! *Large Fragrant Pink Flowers*Small Square Plant*Blooms Summer Through Fall.
+It is a great choice for cut flowers, and it adds a wilderness look to your garden.’Lilliput’, usually reblooms without deadheading, but if spent flowers are removed, this procedure will encourage continued beautiful blooms and improves general appearance.This coneflower keeps coming all summer on tall plants with excellent branching; deer resistant.If you leave some spent blooms on the plants in fall their seeds provide winter food for birds.
+You can enjoy the dried seed heads as well, because they will provide architectural interest in the winter.’Lilliput’, will give you weeks of color and makes a dependable and lovely plant for a small space in a sunny spot! *Profusion of Large Brilliant Rose Pink Flowers*Dwarf 12″ High Plant*Blooms Summer Through Fall.